 How many Feeds Should be Given to Baby Chicks?

 Baby chicks should eat 1 pound of feed per week.
-They are intended to be fed 20 to 22 percent of protein When chicks reach six weeks for rapid growth.
+When chicks reach six weeks, they should be fed with 20 to 22 percent protein for rapid growth.
 The nutrition needs of the chicks change as it grows.
 The amount of feed will also vary depending on their developmental stages.

 Is Vaccination Necessary for Baby Chicks?

 Yes, it is necessary to vaccinate baby chicks; it provides them benefits that prevent them from acquiring diseases.
 Many diseases can cause death to your flock.
 Your baby chicks may also develop infections that may cause you a lot of money.

 As an owner, you can choose what vaccine you want your chicks to have.
 They are generally vaccinated for bronchitis and Marek’s disease in the hatchery before being delivered to your house or farm.

 The ideal temperature for chicks is 95 degrees Fahrenheit.
 After one week, you can reduce the heat by 5 degrees.
 Keep on reducing the temperature by 5 degrees Fahrenheit each week until you have reached 55 degrees Fahrenheit.